cveras33/matplotlib-challenge/README.md

 ### Line Graph ###

-The line graph below was generated using `Pyplot .plt.plot()`, and shows tumor volume versus time point for a single mouse treated with Capomulin.
+The line graph below was generated using Matplotlib `.plt.plot()`, and shows tumor volume versus time point for a single mouse treated with Capomulin.
 The particular data shown here is for the mouse s185.

 ![Line Plot](https://github.com/cveras33/matplotlib-challenge/blob/main/Pymaceuticals/line_plot.png)

 ### Scatter Plot ###

-The scatter plot below was generated using `Pyplot .scatter()`, and shows the average tumor volume versus mouse weight for all mice in the Capomulin regimen.
+The scatter plot below was generated using Matplotlib `.scatter()`, and shows the average tumor volume versus mouse weight for all mice in the Capomulin regimen.

 ![Line Plot](https://github.com/cveras33/matplotlib-challenge/blob/main/Pymaceuticals/scatter_plot.png)